TyberiusPrime/anysnake2/README.md

  * `attach` attach to still running container (interactive if more than 1 present)
  * `build rootfs` - just build the (unpacked) container as a symlink tree
- * `build sif` - build the container image in .anysnake2_flake/result/anysnake2_container.sif
+ * `build oci` - build a container image.
+See the section on OCI images
  * `build flake` - just write the flake to .anysnake2_flake/flake.nix
  * `config` - list the available example configurations (use config <name> to print one)
  * `develop` - run 'nix develop' on the flake and come back to flake/../ (shell can be configured via `[devShell]/shell`)